TaxCloud® Terms of Service Agreement

 - 5.6.6.
 Error Resolution.

 Merchant further agrees to respond to and resolve all Customer-alleged errors at its expense under this Agreement, and in accordance with all applicable laws and regulations.

 - 5.6.7.
 Record Retention; Inspection Rights.

 Merchant shall preserve all records pertaining to sales and Sales Tax, Exempt Entities and ACH transactions as may be required by law and in no event less than three (3) years from the date of creation.
 As a Certified Service Provider, FedTax accepts liability for audits, except in situations of fraud or misrepresentation by Merchant, by any and all Tax Jurisdictions of Record, as detailed in Exhibit E, Section 3 and Merchant will have records relevant to such audits.
 Merchant shall provide FedTax with responses to requests for information and/or copies of any requested information, electronically or otherwise, no later than forty-eight (48) hours from the date of FedTax's request.
 The Merchant also agrees to execute, file and record any statements, notices and certificates as FedTax may reasonably request to preserve and protect its interest.

 - 5.6.8.
 Additional Financial Documents.

 FedTax reserves the right to require additional financial documents from the Merchant if a Tax Jurisdiction of Record places similar requirements on FedTax.

 - 5.7.
 Notifications & Information Updates.

-Merchant is responsible for returning to the Merchant Interface no less than monthly for the purposes of: (i) reviewing all Sales Tax Returns prepared by the TaxCloud Service in advance submission to Tax Jurisdictions of Record, (ii) reviewing and maintaining the accuracy and completeness of all Merchant Registration information (including methods of payment), and (iii) Reviewing, and when necessary, updating information required by states including but not limited to attestation(s) regarding changes in status related to activities of the Merchant which may establish nexus for Merchant in any of the Tax Jurisdictions of Record.
+Merchant is responsible for returning to the Merchant Interface no less than monthly for the purposes of: (i) reviewing all Sales Tax Returns prepared by the TaxCloud Service in advance submission to Tax Jurisdictions of Record, (ii) reviewing and maintaining the accuracy and completeness of all Merchant Registration information (including methods of payment), and (iii) Reviewing, and when necessary, updating information required by states including but not limited to periodic attestation(s) regarding changes in status related to activities of the Merchant which may establish nexus for Merchant in any of the Tax Jurisdictions of Record.
 Merchant is expected to perform this update by the 10th of every month.
 Ongoing, systematic, and repeated failures to respond by the specified monthly date will be considered a willful breach and default under this Agreement.